Bensalem, Philadelphia, Chincoteague

 Tuesday, August 19, 2008: Bensalem, Pennsylvania

-We had to bid New York City farewell this morning as we drove back to Islip and then flew to Bensalem in Pennsylvania.
-The town, which was founded in 1692, is almost as old as the state of Pennsylvania itself, which was founded in 1682.
-Today it is all strip malls and if you want to by a bottle of wine forget it, as we could not find wine no matter how hard we tried only beer.
+Pennsylvania itself, which was founded in 1682.
+Today it is all strip malls, and if you want to buy a bottle of wine, forget it, as we could not find wine no matter how hard we tried, only beer.

 It is interesting watching how the countryside has changed from mostly green uninhabited forests to suburbs rolling off to the horizon in all directions.

-The weather was clear but a bit hazy and the flight went without incident.
+The weather was clear but a bit hazy, and the flight went without incident.
 The only problem I had was copying down my flight clearance from the traffic controller at Islip as his accent was so thick it took me three attempts before I could figure out what he was saying.
-It sure was fun flying over JFK airport and watching the big birds taxi about.
+It sure was fun flying over JFK Airport and watching the big birds taxi about.

 Our plan is to head into Philadelphia tomorrow to tour the sights.